-In this regard, a data protection and security policy was developed at the tender offer stage.
-Since then, this policy has been updated and made more specific as the system has been established.
-This data protection policy is continuously coordinated with BAG and the Federal Commissioner for Data Protection, which are the competent oversight authorities.
-This is the basis for implementing data protection law requirements in ongoing operations.
+Within this framework, a data protection and security concept was already developed as part of the invitation to tender, which has since been updated and concretised with the development of the system.
+This data protection concept is continuously coordinated with the BALM and the Federal Commissioner for Data Protection as the responsible supervisory authority.
+It is the basis for implementing data protection requirements in operations.

-Permission to process data for the toll system is provided primarily by the BFStrMG and the Truck Toll Regulation.
-However, the provisions not only permit data processing, but at the same time prescribe strict earmarking for a specific purpose and short deletion deadlines for the operator.
-Toll Collect processes data for the purpose of operating the toll system only within the confines of this statutory permission.
-Only the data listed in § 4 Section 3, § 7 Section 2 and § 8 of the BFStrMG and in the Truck Toll Regulation is recorded.
-This data is processed by the operator, as an agent of the sovereign acting on behalf of BAG, strictly in accordance with data protection guidelines and exclusively for the statutorily prescribed purpose of toll collection.
+Permission to process data for the toll system is primarily derived from the BFStrMG and the LKW-MautV.
+However, the regulations not only permit data processing, but also stipulate strict purpose limitation and short deletion periods for the operator.
+Toll Collect processes data for the purpose of operating the toll system only within the scope of this legal permission.
+Only the data listed by law in Section 4 (3), Section 7 (2) and Section 8 BFStrMG and in the LKW-MautV are collected.
+This data is processed by the operator as a sovereign authorised party on behalf of the BALM strictly and in accordance with the data protection requirements exclusively for the legally intended purposes of toll collection.

-Only the registered customer will receive information from Toll Collect regarding what route the truck was driving on at what time, and what toll amount must be paid by the customer.
-It is not possible for third parties to create travel profiles because only BAG and Toll Collect GmbH have access to billing data.
-The bill lists only the starting time of each route billed for.
-No average speed can be determined on this basis for use by law enforcement authorities.
-The On-Board Unit does not record any information on the speed of the truck and its load.
+Only the registered customer receives information from Toll Collect with the invoice about which route the truck drove on at what time and what toll amount the customer has to pay.
+It is not possible for third parties to create movement profiles, as only the BALM and Toll Collect GmbH have access to the invoicing data.
+Only the starting time of each billed route is listed on the statement.
+On this basis, no legally usable average speed can be determined.
+The on-board unit does not record data on the speed and load of the truck.

-Toll Collect GmbH has developed a comprehensive and integrated data protection and security policy for the toll system.
-The technical measures conform to the current state of security technology and are continuously refined.
+Toll Collect GmbH has developed a comprehensive and integral data protection and security concept for the toll system.
+The technical measures correspond to the state of the art in security technology and are continuously being further developed.

-A need-for-protection analysis was conducted for all components in accordance with the Basic IT Protection Handbook published by the Federal Office for the Security of Information Technology (BSI), which took the risks to availability, integrity, and confidentiality into account.
-The data to be processed must be classified according to its sensitivity and the technical and organizational precautions required by the classification scheme must be taken.
+A protection requirements analysis was carried out for all components in accordance with the IT-Grundschutz (IT baseline protection manual) of the German Federal Office for Information Security (BSI), which took into account the risks to availability, integrity and confidentiality.
+The data to be processed must be classified according to their sensitivity and the technical and organisational precautions corresponding to the classification scheme must be taken.

-Based on this security concept, security measures are taken for personal data to prevent such data from being used for unauthorised purposes or from becoming known to unauthorised persons.
+On the basis of this security concept, security measures are implemented for personal data that prevent these data from being used for unauthorised purposes or coming to the knowledge of unauthorised persons.

-Personal data will only be communicated in these notifications and to the extent required for fulfilment of toll system functions that are either legally required or are specified in the contract agreed with the toll customer.
-The security concept takes into account that the communications (SMS or GPRS) are transmitted over public networks.
-To protect against unauthorised access by third parties, the messages sent from the OBU to Toll Collect headquarters are encoded using our own encryption process.
-In addition, the communications partner is authenticated.
-A closed (end-to-end) security chain is always formed with cryptographic functions to prevent the manipulation of data and any "listening in" on information.
+Personal data will only be transmitted in such messages and to such an extent as is necessary to fulfil the tasks of the toll system as defined by law or by contract with the toll customer.
+The security concept takes into account that communication (SMS or GPRS) takes place via public networks.
+To protect against unauthorised access by third parties, the messages from the OBU to the Toll Collect control centre are therefore encrypted using a special encryption process.
+Furthermore, the communication partners are authenticated.
+A closed security chain (end to end) with cryptographic functions is used to prevent the manipulation of data and to exclude the possibility of "listening in" to information.

-It is not possible to access and read information in an OBU.
-Modified SIM cards designed solely for data communication are used.
-Speech communication is not possible.
-Only authorised service stations have the capability to work on terminals.
-Reading out data from an OBU requires an access code, which may not be given to third parties.
-If an attempt is made to manipulate an On-Board Unit or if it is stolen and re-installed, the control technology automatically recognises this.
+It is not possible to read data from the OBU by making a call.
+Modified SIM cards are used exclusively for data communication.
+Voice communication is not possible.
+Only authorised service workshops can service the devices.
+Access codes are required to read out the data from the OBU, which are not disclosed to third parties.
+If an attempt is made to tamper with a vehicle device or if it is stolen and then re-installed, this will be detected by the control technology.

-A data protection and security organization with data protection and security coordinators in certain operating areas has been established.
-Need-for-protection analyses and measures are documented in a database and made available to the competent employees in the data protection and security organization.
+A data protection and security organisation with data protection and security coordinators in specific operational areas has been established.
+Protection requirements analyses and measures are documented in a database and made available to the responsible staff in the data protection and security organisation.

-The truck toll system is operated under high security standards with a security organisation that can react quickly to security incidents.
-The Data Protection and Data Security Divisions work together closely here.
+The truck toll system is operated at a high security standard with a security organisation that can react quickly to security incidents.
+The areas of data protection and data security work closely together here.